 Here are just a few of the remarkable plants you can grow.
 Need more advice?
 Please use the comment section below.

 Groundcovers enhance the natural look of shady spots.
-This one might not look like much, but once it’s marbled foliage and purple bloomsstart to scramble, trust us, it’s a wow.
+This one might not look like much.
+However, once it’s marbled foliage and purple blooms start to scramble, trust us, it’s a wow.
 Zone: 5 – 9

 Tips for Gardening in Full Shade

-Always mulch.
-Unless you have feet of nature’s own mulch from fallen leaves, you’ll need to add 3 to 6 inches of an organic mulch twice a year to add nutrients, conserve moisture, and prevent weeds.
+- Always mulch.
+Unless you have nature's mulch from fallen leaves, you'll need to add 3 to 6 inches of an organic mulch.
+Do this twice a year to add nutrients, conserve moisture, and prevent weeds.

 What do we mean by “full shade?”

 There are basically four classes of shade: light, partial, full, and deep.

 We define full shade where plants there may take in less than one hour of direct sun a day.
 Plants may glean filtered or dappled light throughout parts of the day as the sun tracks across the sky.

 Full shade does not refer to dark places – all plants need at least some light.